 What is laser collimation, the difference between laser collimation and laser focusing lens

 The light coming out of the energy fiber is a point light source with a divergence angle (θ), which can generally be found.
-If we place this point light source at the focal point of a fiber optic collimator, we know that the light emitted from the focal point of a focusing mirror (which actually reverses the focusing mirror) becomes parallel light after passing through the focusing mirror.
-Many people ask me what the diameter of the beam coming out after passing through a certain collimating mirror is.
+If we place this point light source at the focal point of a fiber optic collimator, we know that the light emitted from the focal point of a focusing lens (which effectively reverses the focusing lens) becomes collimated (parallel) light after passing through the focusing lens.
+Many people ask me what the diameter of the beam coming out after passing through a certain collimating lens is.
 Today, I am here to give you the answer, which is 2F * tag (1/2 * θ).
-If the divergence angle is 10 ° and F=150mm, then the diameter of the beam coming out of the collimating mirror is 2 * 150 * tag (5 °)=26.2466mm.
-This formula is of reference significance for welding machines to select vibrating mirrors for fiber optic transmission.
+If the divergence angle is 10 ° and F=150mm, then the diameter of the beam coming out of the collimating lens is 2 * 150 * tag (5 °)=26.2466mm.
+This formula is of reference significance for welding machines to select galvo mirrors for fiber optic transmission.
 Continuing on is what industry professionals in the fiber optic cutting machine industry want to know.
 After passing through the fiber optic collimating lens, the laser enters the focusing lens of the fiber optic cutting machine.
 According to theory, the focal length of the collimating lens ÷ the focal length of the focusing lens=the ratio of the energy density after focusing to the previous density.
 For example, the focal length of the collimating lens is 75mm, the focal length of the focusing lens is 150mm, and 75 ÷ 150=1/2.
 This means that the area of the focused spot after passing through the focusing lens is twice as large as the area of the point light source that just came out of the energy fiber, and the energy density is 1/2 of the original.

 Someone asked, why do we need to reduce energy density?
 Isn't it better to concentrate energy density?
 There are several reasons here: